 5% fluoride varnish is only available at your dentist and can be directly applied to localized areas of decay.
 The sticky varnish is gently painted on your teeth and requires no eating or drinking for at least 30 minutes.
 The direct application provides a protective barrier for fluoride to take effect.

-Step 4: Over-the-counter toothpaste
+Step 4: Over-the-Counter Toothpaste

-Step 5: Oral health improvement
+Step 5: Oral Health Improvement

 Oral health improvement consists of regular dental visits, frequent brushing, and nightly flossing.
 Antibacterial mouthwash also helps remove food particles while killing cavity-causing bacteria.
 However, improving oral health may require mastering new dental.Recommended Reading: Top 10 Habits for Improved Oral Health

-Fluoridation of drinking water and other fluoride cavity-prevention treatments is a top 10 public health achievements in the 20th century.
+Fluoridation of drinking water and other fluoride cavity-prevention treatments is a top 10 public health achievement in the 20th century.
 Visit your dentist regularly to screen for tooth decay and prevent future dental problems.